 Once finished, you can turn off the “Edit Panels” toggle to see how your new panel looks.
 Re-enter edit mode anytime to rearrange your panel order – just drag and drop until you’ve got the perfect layout.
 It’s as easy as that!

-The last of the ‘essentials’… and probably the least understood.
+The last of the stream design ‘essentials’… and probably the least understood.
 Screens, also referred to as ‘scenes’, allow alternate visual layouts for your broadcasts.
 We’ll explain.

 The ‘classic’ streamer layout is the simple ‘webcam over gameplay’.
 You know the look; a webcam perched in the corner over background gameplay.
 This layout is great for gaming because it is minimal, and – for the most part – does not interfere with or obstruct your gameplay.
 But it is definitely not the right choice for all occasions.